Betula pendula - Silver birch

 Use and economic importance

-Betula Pendula has a long tradition in use by humans.
-The wood of the hanging birch is light, elastic and easy to edit, which is why it is used in furniture production, in construction and for the production of plywood and paper.
+Betula pendula has a long tradition in use by humans.
+The wood of the silver birch is light, elastic and easy to edit, which is why it is used in furniture production, in construction and for the production of plywood and paper.
 Due to its light color and even texture, birch wood is also popular in the handicraft.

 The bark of the birch was traditionally used for the production of containers, shoes and even as a roof cover because it is water -repellent and durable.
 In modern medicine, birch bark is valued due to its antiseptic and anti -inflammatory properties and is used in naturopathy.